SamiKalliomaki/eppabasic/static/manual/en/commands/hour.md

 Function Hour() As Integer
 ```

-Returns the current hour according to the computers local clock.
+Returns the current hour according to the local clock of the computer.
 The hour is an integer in range 0..23.

 Example